sromano-courses/fibonaccipy/README.md

 # fibonaccipy

-_fibonaccipy_ is a program for computing Fibocci's numbers.
+_fibonaccipy_ is a program for computing Fibonacci's numbers.